 How Nigeria came to neglect and debase primary and secondary education and then dedicate the biggest chunk of its budget to tertiary education has many reasons but two in particular stand out.

-If young Nigerians “haven’t been to school” as the president said, it is no accident—it is the outcome of a system designed to do just that.
 First, the Academic Staff Union of Universities (ASUU) is easily one of the most effective unions in Nigeria in terms of getting the government to bend to its will.
 It is impossible to write Nigeria’s history since 1978 when the union was formed without documenting the numerous strikes they have embarked on.
 As a victim of Nigerian universities myself, one year was added to my university education by ASUU strikes and I can be considered lucky, many others had more than a year added.

 These strikes and ASUU’s relationship with the government are almost comical to observe.
 They demand money, government ignores them, they go on strike, the government agrees to their (impossible) demands, they go back to work.
 Everyone breathes a sigh of relief waiting for the inevitable accusations from ASUU that the government has reneged on its agreement.
 Most recently it claimed the government owes universities 800 billion naira, more than double what they are to receive in this year’s budget.
 At some point in the near future they will go on strike again and the government will pay up in some form.